honorine1/my-second-project/README.md

 # my-second-project

+## Project Description

-this app will be used to calculate the exact birthday and give you a Ghananian nickname according to the day of the week you were born.by fill in the form found on the home page and submitting
+This application will  provide a Ghananian nickname according to the user's gender.In addition it will provide the user's exact day of birth by inputing his/her birthday and choosing his/her gender using a form appeared on a home page.
+### AUthor's information

+##### Names: Honorine Uwurukundo

+### Instruction

+.open up our webpage
+.fill the form which is appearing on:You will be required to enter the birthday and choose gender .After all,click on Submit button
+.your akan name will be displayed!